babylonhealth/ios-playbook/Cookbook/Technical-Documents/How to use Slack?.md

 ## How to communicate my schedule?

 Your status on Slack should be a way to communicate what is your current status.
-This can be used to indicate you are working remotely, you are in a meeting or any other status.
+This can be used to indicate you are working remotely, in a meeting, or any other statuses.

 ### Connect Slack with Outlook